-This version of the Sustainability Framework has also been revised to ensure alignment with the EU Deforestation Regulation (version adopted by the European Parliament on 19 April 2023; the Regulation).
+This version of the Sustainability Framework has been revised to ensure alignment with the EU Deforestation Regulation (the Regulation).

 The Regulation requires that commodities and products included in its scope are produced in compliance with relevant legislation of the country of production and that they are deforestation-free.